Breakfast Fruit Hand Pies Pastries Recipes Turnovers and Hand Pies

 If you don’t care for blueberries, you can make the jam with another berry of your choosing.
 Strawberries, raspberries, blackberries, or a mix of several types of berries will all work nicely in this recipe.

-I love drizzling these with vanilla bean glaze and decorating with sprinkles, but they’re equally delicious plain (or egg washed then sprinkled with just a bit of Demerara sugar) if you prefer a slightly less sweet snack.
-If suggest skipping the glaze if you plan to freeze your hand pies.
+I love drizzling these with vanilla bean glaze and decorating with sprinkles, but they’re equally good plain (or egg washed then sprinkled with just a bit of Demerara sugar) if you prefer a slightly less sweet snack.

 Hand holding a blueberry handpie with sprinkles and frosting